-For kings and Silvers we, usually, use larger flies like the articulated leech flies in bright colors.
+For king and silver salmon we usually use larger flies like the articulated leech flies in bright colors.
 For sockeye try a medium sized fly 4-8.
 The Copper Swan is a good example of a sockeye fly.
-The sockeye flies are different from the flies for the larger Salmon.
+The sockeye flies are different from the flies for the larger salmon.
 Not only are they smaller, they are not usually a bright.
 A good multi-colored fly, which is darker in color, works well.
-When the Sockeye are in the river, the air is full of mayflies, Stoneflies and even damselflies.
+When the Sockeye are in the river, the air is full of mayflies, stoneflies, and even damselflies.
 These are small bodied insects with big wings.
 The females of these insect species dot the water laying eggs, and they sometimes get caught in the water and sink.
-That is what the Sockeye will snap and strike at as they queue up to head upstream.
+That is what the Sockeye will strike at as they queue up to head upstream.

-There are just a few of the many choices available.
 So how do you choose which fly to use?
-A good tip for fishing any kind of fish is to approach the river and spend five to ten minutes just looking.
+A good tip for fishing for any kind of fish is to approach the river and spend five to ten minutes just looking.
 What you are looking for is how the river is moving, what the water looks like and what insects are buzzing about.
 The color and size of what you see flying about is exactly what you should choose in a fly.
-That is what the fish are used to seeing and that my fishing friend is one of the tricks to how you get the sockeye to strike your fly.
-Fishing for sockeye is quite a bit different than fishing for silvers or kings.
+That is what the fish are used to seeing and that is one of the tricks to how you get the sockeye to strike your fly.
+Fishing for sockeye is quite a bit different than fishing for silvers or king salmon.
 A good tip is to ask your guide what's been working.
-The guides, usually, know the local waters well, and they understand the seasons and the changes that seasons bring to fishing.
+The guides usually know the local waters well and they understand how seasonal changes can affect the fishing in that area.